ryanwooj/movie-app/README.md

 ## MOVIE APP project by Ryan Woo

-In the project directory, you can run:
+In the project directory, download repositories by npm install

+### 'About Project'

+The project retrieves famous movie data from yts.am and shows famous movies.

+The app is responsive and ready to be deployed

 ### `npm start`